-In our spring cleaning series, we are addressing the best way to spring clean and organize the most common rooms in your home to make cleaning them: manageable, easier, and less time consuming on yourself and your loved ones.
-This post contains an affiliate banner and link.
-We may receive a small commission for purchases made through this banner or link (at absolutely no extra cost for you).
+In our spring cleaning series (spring cleaning the bathroom, bedrooms, and kitchen) we are addressing the best way to spring clean and organize the most common rooms in your home to make cleaning them: manageable, easier, and less time-consuming for yourself and your loved ones.
+This post contains an affiliate link.
+We may receive a small commission for purchases made through this banner or link (at absolutely no extra cost to you).

 Spring Cleaning Vs. Deep Cleaning

 In a previous post, we mentioned deep cleaning.
 Spring cleaning goes beyond deep cleaning because it involves organizing and preparing your home for the rest of the year.
-It is also for the purpose of getting rid of any dust, allergens, and even mold that has been trapped in the home during the winter months.
+It is also to get rid of any dust, allergens, and even mold trapped in your home during the winter months.

 The problem with spring cleaning the bathroom (or cleaning it in general) is that it is time-consuming and overwhelming.

-So you need to start with a plan.
-Like anything in life, start with a plan and don’t deviate from it unless you have to.
-The key to getting spring cleaning done the quickest, most efficient way possible is to not get distracted by shiny objects, aka other stuff in the bathroom, and stick to the plan.
+So start with a plan.
+Like most things, begin with a plan and don’t deviate from it unless you have to.
+The key to getting spring cleaning done the quickest, most efficient way possible and not to get distracted by shiny objects, aka other stuff in the bathroom, and stick to the plan.

 Now open the window and get some fresh air into the room.